Ajman International Airport: History

 The Government of Ajman granted White Lake Consortium (WLC) the initial sole concession to design, build and operate the upcoming airport.
 Other corporations involved in this construction project are ICTS Europe, Steel Law, Booz Allen Hamilton (BAH) and Fakhruddin Group, a United Arab Emirates based developer.
-In September 2014, the Crown Prince of Ajman, Prince Sheikh Ammar Bin Humaid Al Nuaimi provided final approval to Whitelake Consortium (WLC) to build and operate the proposed Ajman International Airport development plan which is approximately AED1.2 billion (US$570 million).
+In September 2014, the Crown Prince of Ajman, Prince Sheikh Ammar Bin Humaid Al Nuaimi provided final approval to Whitelake Consortium (WLC) to build and operate the proposed Ajman International Airport development plan, which is approximately AED1.2 billion (US$570 million).
 The first phase of the construction project was set to build the initial terminal buildings for departures and arrivals, runways, a cargo complex, aviation school, maintenance workshops, free zone and a commercial zone.
 The new airport was to have capacity for 1 million passengers annually by 2018.
 This was to increase Ajman's tourism numbers within the emirate.

 In February 2015, the CEO of the Ajman International Airport, Rashidi Omrani claimed the airport was still to be expected to be completed in 2018.
 This construction project was said to include extra space for a large MRO centre and a terminal with capacity even greater than 1 million passengers.
 Delays in the construction of the airport constantly occurring has led to the new completion date to be by 31 December 2020.

 The facilities of this airport have been designed, with a 4000-metre-long runway, to accept aircraft like the Airbus A380.
 To expand airport usage facilities to serve the needs of the air cargo and logistics, maintenance and executive aircraft operations will be created.

 Operations

 The Ajman International Airport has operational guidelines based upon those of surrounding emirates.
-However, further intervention as well as experimentation once the airport begins operating is required due to the high amount of air traffic with limited air space in the United Arab Emirates.
+Further intervention, as well as experimentation once the airport begins operating, is required due to the high amount of air traffic with limited air space in the United Arab Emirates.

 Facilities

 In these early stages of construction and opening, twenty-five airlines including Emirates, Etihad and Air Arabia have sent letters of intent for landing rights at this airport.
 To accommodate for employees of the airport as well as other investments in the airport area, multiple residential and commercial properties will be developed alongside this as the airport will be located 60 km outside the Ajman city.
-The Ajman International Airport has provoked further construction such as retailers and restaurants in the surrounding area which is able to accommodate to staff of the airport due to the airport's profound distance from the main city centre and residential units.
-This further accommodates to tourists on limited time layovers which in turn, boosts economic activity in the emirate.
+The Ajman International Airport has provoked further construction such as retailers and restaurants in the surrounding area, which is able to accommodate to staff of the airport due to the airport's profound distance from the main city centre and residential units.
+This further accommodates to tourists on limited time layovers, which in turn, boosts economic activity in the emirate.